-Working in concert, the Medicare and Medicaid health insurance programs provide low cost and possibly no cost health insurance benefits for low-income seniors (plus other adults, children, pregnant women, elderly adults and people with disabilities).
+Working in concert, the Medicare and Medicaid health insurance programs provide low cost and possibly no cost health insurance benefits for low-income seniors.

-Medicare is generally available for people age 65 or older (plus other younger people with disabilities or End Stage Renal Disease.
+Medicare provides extensive health insurance for most seniors, age 65 and older, plus other younger people with disabilities or End Stage Renal Disease.
 Medicare coverage includes Hospital Insurance (Part A), Medical Insurance (Part B) and Prescription Drug Coverage (Part D).

 You are eligible for premium-free Part A if you are age 65 or older and you or your spouse worked and paid Medicare taxes for at least 10 years.
 If you (or your spouse) did not pay Medicare taxes while you worked, and you are age 65 or older and a citizen or permanent resident of the United States, Part A will not be premium free.
 However, you may be able to buy Part A if you have been qualified for Social Security or Railroad Retirement disability for 24 months, or if you are a kidney dialysis or kidney transplant patient.